oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_variant_links.md

 ### update

-Update an existing product variable link record.
+Edit a specific product variant link record.

+The updated record is returned in the response.

+{@inheritdoc}

 {@request:json_api}
 Example: